At Maryvale Private, our purpose is to provide personalised, quality health care, achieving the best outcomes for our patients.

-Maryvale Private is accredited against the National Safety and Quality Health Service Standards
+Maryvale Private is accredited against the National Safety and Quality Health Service (NSQHS) Standards every three years.

-The NSQHS Standards are a mandatory set of standards established by the Australian Government for all public and private hospitals.
-They provide a nationally consistent statement of the level of care consumers should be able to expect from health services.
+The standards, established by the Australian Government for all public and private hospitals, provide a nationally consistent statement of the level of care we should expect from health services.

-Maryvale Private Hospital participates in the ASQHC national initiative to develop hand hygiene cultural change.
-The aim is to standardise hand hygiene practice and make available alcohol based hand rub in all clinical areas of our hospital.
-Our current performance demonstrates that Maryvale Private is performing better than the national benchmark of 70% compliance.
+Maryvale Private participates in the National Hand Hygiene Initiative, aimed at standardising hand hygiene practice and having available alcohol-based hand rub in all clinical areas.
+Our current performance demonstrates that Maryvale Private regularly exceeds the national benchmark of 70% compliance.

 Surveillance and Reporting

 Maryvale Private participates in the Victorian Healthcare Infection Surveillance System (VICNISS).
-This program collects data, adjusts risks and reports results to all Victorian Public Hospitals.
-The programs aim is to reduce the incidence of healthcare associated infections from multi drug resistant organisms (MDRO or Superbugs) such as Methicillin Resistant Staphylococcus Aureus (MRSA) and Vancomycin resistant Enterococcus (VRE), through notification of results compared to similar healthcare facilities.
+This program aims to reduce the incidence of healthcare-associated infections from multi drug resistant organisms (MDRO or superbugs) through notification of results and comparison to similar healthcare facilities.